-A monitor panel shared with the fresh water system displays the waste tank level when activated.
-Press the lower portion of the switch and read the gauge waste level.
 The waste tank can be pumped out at select marine facilities.
 Normally a hose is attached to the deck waste fitting and the tank waste is then pumped into a dock side facility storage container.

-After the pump out procedure it is always a great idea to use a garden hose to rinse the pump out hose before recapping the waste fitting.
-This will help keep reside from building up in the inside of the waste hose.
+After the pump out procedure it is always recommended to use a garden hose to rinse the pump out hose before securing the waste fitting.
+This will help keep reside and waste debris from building up in the inside of the waste hose.